 We are recruiting a PhD student to work on StreamCLIMES, a research project funded by the National Science Foundation that seeks to understand how drying affects stream ecosystems in different climates.

 The work includes a significant field-based component that integrates NEON stream research sites to study the biodiversity, food web structure, and genetic connectivity of stream benthic invertebrate communities at perennial (continuously flowing) and intermittent (non-continuously flowing) stream sites.
-Other parts of the project include hydrological modeling to predict stream drying patterns under different climate scenarios, spatial ecological models that will integrate field-collected data and hydrological model outputs, the development of a smartphone app designed for researchers and citizen scientists to map wet and dry reaches of streams and rivers.
+This research project integrates field-based stream ecology and hydrology, hydrologic modeling, and spatial ecological modeling.
 Collaborators on this project include Michael Bogan at the University of Arizona, Katie Costigan at the University of Louisiana Lafayette, Meryl Mims at Virginia Tech, Ben Ruddell and Abe Springer at Northern Arizona University, Albert Ruhi at the University of California Berkeley, Robert Pastel at Michigan Tech University, and Tom Neeson and Yang Hong at the University of Oklahoma.

 The PhD student would be co-advised by Dan Allen (http://allenlab.org) and Tom Neeson (http://neesonlab.oucreate.com), and work primarily on the spatial ecological modeling component of the project.
 We are looking for a student who wants to develop a strong quantitative skill set and is interested in ecological processes and patterns at large spatial scales.
 The student would start in Fall 2020.